County of Santa Barbara

 SOCIAL SERVICES DEPARTMENT

-designee, to execute an Agreement with Good Samaritan Shelter (local vendor) to provide
+execute an Agreement with Good Samaritan Shelter (local vendor) to provide subsidized

-subsidized employment through the Joint Opportunities Building Skills Program for a total
+employment through the Joint Opportunities Building Skills Program for a total contract amount not

 A-29)